 - Dr. José Medina will share a preview of the upcoming third edition of the widely-used Guiding Principles for Dual Language Education to be published in November 2017.
 Participants will receive a preview copy.

 Time for questions and networking will following the presentations.
-A light lunch will be served from 11:30 – Noon.

 About the Report

 Promoting the Educational Success of Children and Youth Learning English – Promising Futures